eduvpn/documentation/HA.md

 When a VPN client attempts to connect, it will pick a "Node" at random, after making sure it is "up".
 So if, for example, one node is down for maintenance, the VPN client would simply pick another node and connect to that one.

+**NOTE**: the VPN client has to communicate to the Portal in order to determine which Node to connect to, this means if one of the nodes goes down, the client talks again to the Portal to obtain a new configuration file.

 # Making the Portal Redundant (HA Portal)